APHGames/gamejam-web/README.md

 ## Deployment

-- the current EN version is deployed on [gamejam.aphgames.io](https://gamejam.aphgames.io)
+- the current EN version is not deployed yet
 - the current CZ version is deployed on [gamejam.aphgames.cz](https://gamejam.aphgames.cz)